phreaknik/phonon-network/README.md

 ### Storing Phonons Off-Card

 Since the phonon data (sans private key) can be inspected without storing the phonon, the recipient may wish to save the phonon data somewhere else.
 This may be especially useful for a merchant who may be storing too many phonons for his card to handle.
 If storing the phonon in a different place, it is important that the recipient also store the **counterparty's identity public key** so that the phonon may be decrypted at a later time.

-### Checking Certificates

-Although not strictly part of the Phonon Network specification, it is encouraged that interfaces check the certification of counterparty cards.
-This gives the user confidence that he is transacting with a valid card (i.e. one that is *not* running malicious code).

-Any interface is free to implement which certificates to check (e.g. the GridPlus Lattice1 validates the existence of a GridPlus cert) - this could also be configurable for the user, who may trust certain card issuers and not others.